 Retreat Cost*: $10 for half-day programs; $15 for full-day programs when booking an overnight retreat.
 Please contact Loon Lake for rates and availability.

 We offer teachers and youth leaders a choice of 15 modules within the Saplings program.
 Modules range from invertebrates studies to team-building survival challenges to identifying the ecosystem significance of common plant species in the forest.
-To view our current modules, drop us a note and we'll reply with the full range of curriculum.
+To view our current modules, contact us for our information package.

 Understand the interconnected nature of forest ecosystems and the role humans play as part of that system.